-The table does not include any allowance for transactional fees and expenses associated with a portfolio sale (which expenses and fees could be substantial) and is provided to demonstrate how various discount rates used to value our portfolio could affect our ability to satisfy amounts owing under our debt obligations in light of our senior secured lender's right to priority payments under our amended and restated senior credit facility with LNV Corporation.
+The table does not include any allowance for transactional fees and expenses associated with a portfolio sale or the sale or realization of the financing receivables from affiliate and equity method investments (which expenses and fees could be substantial) and is provided to demonstrate how various discount rates used to value our portfolio could affect our ability to satisfy amounts owing under our debt obligations in light of our senior secured lender's right to priority payments under our amended and restated senior credit facility with LNV Corporation.
 This table also does not include the yield maintenance fee, which could be substantial, we are required to pay in certain circumstances under our amended and restated senior credit facility with LNV Corporation.
-You should read the above table in conjunction with the information contained in other sections of this report, including Critical Accounting Policies - Fair Value Components - Discount Rate.
+You should read the above table in conjunction with the information contained in other sections of this report, including Critical Accounting Policies - Fair Value Components - Discount Rate and the notes to the consolidated financial statements.